The word milonga has three meanings:

-- It’s expected that you will at least dance a tanda to the end with your partner.
-Stopping in the middle of a tanda (“breaking tanda”) generally means that something has gone very wrong.
+- It’s expected that you will at least dance the tanda to the end with your partner.
+Stopping in the middle of a tanda (“breaking the tanda”) generally means that something has gone very wrong.

-- Some people elect to dance multiple tandas with a partner, if they really enjoy dancing with that partner.
+- Some people elect to dance multiple tandas with a partner, but this means different things in different places.

 - Dancers usually use cabeceo ask each other to dance, but this isn’t always the case (see #3).

 It is the way to invite someone to dance.
 The request is done by making sustained eye contact with the dancer of your choice.
 The dancer accepts the invitation by slightly nodding.
 If he or she refuses the invitation for any reason, eye contact will be broken by their looking away.